|Installing PHYLIP 3.6|

 It contains what looks like a normal folder called phylip-3.695, but you should not use the programs while they are in that folder.
 It is important that you use a copy of the contents of the disk image elsewhere on your system.
 Decide where the folder phylip-3.695 is going to reside, and copy that folder to that new location.
 Within it is all the source code, documentation, and executables.

 The executables are 64-bit binaries which will run on Intel iMacs produced since about 2010.

 Enabling the programs to be run in a Terminal windows by typing their names: A set of links can be set up in the exe folder to enable you to run the programs by simply typing their name.
 If these are absent, which they should not be, there is one additional set of steps you need to do:

 This setting up of these links needs to done only once, and they will be available thereafter.

 Fixing the executables permission problem: The latest Mac OS X operating system versions, since Mountain Lion, will not run executables of PHYLIP programs when you click in their icons.
 It complains that the developer name is unknown.
 This is a security feature.
 The problem happens because when I made the 3.695 executables, I did not sign them with my Apple Developer identity, so they appear to be from some dangerous person.
 There is an easy workaround for this that needs to be done once for each program.
 If this occurs, try control-clicking on the program icon instead.
 Select Open.
 When you are then asked whether you want to open this program, select Open.
 The program will open.
 This allows the program to be opened in the future simply by clicking on the executable icon.
-So it only needs to be done once for each of the programs in PHYLIP.
+So this only needs to be done once for each of the programs in PHYLIP.
 As far as I know, this problem does not arise if you open a program in a Terminal window by typing its name.

 |Linux and Unix|